btheproductive/mattioli.OS/docs/TUTORIAL_TECH_EN.md

-# 🇺🇸 Technical Guide & Installation
+# 🇺🇸 Technical Guide - Mattioli.OS

 Complete guide for developers or anyone wishing to self-host the application.